navid-ahrary/AZ-104/az-204/07-cosmos.md

 - Controlling the pace at which your client receives changes for processing
 - Doing a one-time read of the existing data in the change feed (for example, to do a data migration)

-## Reading change feed with a push model:
+## Reading change feed with a push model

 There are two ways you can read from the change feed with a push model: Azure Functions Azure Cosmos DB triggers, and the change feed processor library (.Net and Java).
 Azure Functions uses the change feed processor behind the scenes, so these are both similar ways to read the change feed.